tstellanova/freertos-sys/README.md

 # freertos_rsbuild

-Use rust facilities to build freertos from source, and provide it as a dependency crate for hybrid rust apps.

 Add this crate to your rust applications Cargo.toml to ensure that the FreeRTOS library is included in your build.

+Uses rust facilities to build freertos from source, and provide it as a dependency crate for hybrid rust apps.
+Currently this uses `make` and ARM gcc cross-compilation.
+It does not use the `cc` crate.

 This crate exports the [CMSIS RTOS2 API]() to make operating FreeRTOS tasks using rust as simple as possible.